earthcube/earthcube/README.md

 # EarthCube

-This reposistory has been establiehd to provide a central place to capture information related to the https://www.earthcube.org community and initiative.
+This reposistory has been established to provide a central place to capture information related to the https://www.earthcube.org community and initiative.
 Please feel free to file any general [issues](https://github.com/earthcube/earthcube/issues) related to the EC website, projects, software, and they will be moved to the appropriate repository.

 ## Github Organization